codio-templates/Onboarding-Quick-Start/.guides/content/Creating-a-course-4e79.md

-You will use Markdown to create formatted content.
-Markdown provides you with many of the formatting capabilities you will need without the need to dive into more complicated HTML syntax.
+You use Markdown to create formatted content.
+Markdown provides many of the formatting capabilities without the need to dive into more complicated HTML syntax.
 You can find more information about Markdown in the [Codio documention](https://codio.com/docs/content/authoring/page-edit/edit/).

 1. Open the Guides editor by selecting **Tools->Guides->Edit**.